MatthewHaas/synteny_plot_tutorial/README.md

 <img src="images/karyotype_NWR_chr_ordered_according_to_synteny_with_Osativa.png" width=700>

+**Note:** Regarding the order of the _Zizania latifolia_ chromsome order: the authors assigned chromosome numbers based on size in decreasing order.
+This explains why our chromosome numbers do not match up despite the close evolutionary relationship of _Zizania latifolia_ and _Zizania palustris_.
+We assigned our chromosome numbers based on their synteny with _Oryza sativa_.
+At the time of our publication, the updated _Zizania latifolia_ genome was not available.

 ## Three species comparison
 If we wanted to make another plot showing synteny between all three species (_Zizania palustris_, _Zizania latifolia_, and _Oryza sativa_), we only need to modify small aspects of the code we've already run.
 The `.bed` and `.cds` files already exist.
 The `layout` and `seqids` files only need slight modifications.
 To keep things clean, I created a new subdirectory to work in: `/home/jkimball/haasx092/other_synteny_figures/three_species_plot` and copied all of the relevant `.bed` and `.cds` files to this directory.
 I also copied the existing `layout` and `seqids` files to this directory before modifying them.
 The basic `layout` file looks like this:
 ```bash